photoprism/photoprism-docs/docs/user-guide/organize/labels.md

 2. Go to Labels tab.
 3. Click on the label field in the last row of the label table.
 4. Enter a label name.
-5. Click add on the right side of this row.
+5. Click :material-plus: on the right side of this row.

     ![Screenshot](img/add-label.png)